 - [Watch it on DCfC’s website or on YouTube]

 - Another from Rob’s blogging.
 I love this song for the energy and one line that rocks my world.
 I don’t know if it’s the chord or the progression up to the this line, but “Say!
 That you’ll stay!” is my favorite in the song.
 I spend most of the song tapping my foot and waiting for Murray and Cain to belt it out.

-- [the first single from this album.
+- I have to be honest–I didn’t really like the first single from this album.
 But as soon as I heard this tune, I loved it.
 It played in my head over and over as I trained for the marathon this past summer.
 Carried me through many of those training miles and even a couple during the race.

 What songs are your best of 2008 list?